apache/drill/_docs/sql-ref/functions/002-conversion.md

 The data type of the output of TO_NUMBER is a numeric.
 You can use the following [Java DecimalFormat class](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) specifiers to set the output formatting.

 * #
-  Digit place holder.
+  Digit placeholder.

 * 0
-  Digit place holder.
+  Digit placeholder.
 If a value has a digit in the position where the zero '0' appears in the format string, that digit appears in the output; otherwise, a '0' appears in that position in the output.

 * .
   Decimal point.
 Make the first '.' character in the format string the location of the decimal separator in the value; ignore any additional '.' characters.